-If you are on an employment contract with fixed working hours, the rules set out above do not apply to you.
-You will then, in principle, be obliged to come and work if you were called less than four days in advance, also if you are a backup.
+If your working times are largely predictable, the on-call rules do not apply to you.
+You will then, in principle, be obliged to come and work if you were called less than four days in advance.
 This does not mean we always wait until the last minute to tell you when you have to work.
-The client will try to let you know when you have to work as soon as possible.
+Your place of work will notify you as early as possible to let you know when you are scheduled for work.

-If a call is fully or partially canceled, the canceled hours are not (immediately) paid out; instead, the client will see if you can be placed for work at another time.
-If this cannot be done and you do not work the hours agreed as a result of that, the missed hours will be paid after all.
+If a call is changed or canceled, hours are not (immediately) paid out; instead, the client will see if they can place you to work extra hours at another time.
+If we do not succeed and you do not achieve your guaranteed hours as a result of that, the missed hours will be paid after all.